-This is a concept DIY that helps to detect the symptoms of COVID-19, so as to help individuals quarantine themselves and practice social distancing.
+This is a concept DIY of COVID-19 Corona Detection Device that helps to detect the symptoms of COVID-19, so as to help individuals quarantine themselves and practice social distancing.
 The DIY works by detecting the basic symptoms of the virus, which are: increased body temperature and shortness of breath.
 Although it is not necessary that shortness of breath will cause low levels of oxygen in your blood in general cases, coronavirus causes infection in your lungs which leads to low oxygen level or hypoxia.

 So, today in our device we will try to look for these symptoms of the virus to detect potential suspects, so that they can get a further check-up for confirmation.

 In this project, we will be checking for two symptoms: raised body temperature, and blood oxygen percentage.